rhyanvargas/gender-statistic-analysis-rhyanvargas/README.md

 	- [X]	Identify the countries where % of female graduates is less than 30%.
 	- [X]	List the average increase in female education in the U.S. from the year 2000.
 	- [X]	List the % of change in male employment from the year 2000.
-	- [ ]	List the % of change in female employment from the year 2000.
+	- [X]	List the % of change in female employment from the year 2000.
-	- [ ]	Additionally, based on your data exploration and analysis, evaluate one business factor that you consider important, and make this your own requirement.
+	- [X]	Additionally, based on your data exploration and analysis, evaluate one business factor that you consider important, and make this your own requirement.
-	- [ ] 	List the
+	  - Does having outstanding school loans make it harder to save money for emergency fund(from 2000 onwards)?
+(Coming up with emergency funds: not at all possible, male / Outstanding loan to pay school fees, male)
 ### For each business question, there is the following architectural requirements:
 	- [ ]	There should be an MR Unit test for each Map, each Reduce and each Map-Reduce combination.
 	- [ ]	Data sets must be stored and processed within HDFS and a Hadoop Cluster.